13rac1/install-apache-solr/README.md

 Solr 4.6.x multi-core Ubuntu/Debian install.sh
 ==============================================

-This installs of the current multi-core Apache Solr 4.6.x with one core in Tomcat 6 on Ubuntu/Debian.
+This installs the current multi-core Apache Solr 4.6.x in Tomcat 6 on Ubuntu/Debian.

 Only one core is created, additional cores will need to be created manually.
 Drupal specific config files need to be installed manually.